kevinsimper/kevinsimper.dk/app/blog/posts/my-programming-stack-of-2020.md

 It is also not limiting in the sense of old serverless where the cloud provider was providing the runtime.
 That had a major downside that you couldn't decide new runtimes and was often stuck on very old versions of example Node.js and some runtimes did simply not exist!
 That is not a problem with Cloud Run.

 Cloud Run also has the scale of Google which means that the product cost very little and it doesn't matter to Google.
-Opposite to other smaller hosting startups, they can't afford having a lot of customers that don't pay much.
-Google is betting on that you will grow big and stay on the platform.
+Opposite to other smaller hosting startups, Google can afford having a lot of customers that don't pay much, they are betting on that you will grow big and stay on the platform.

 ### TypeScript